AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-scheduling/calculate-hours-fte-scheduling-area.md

 product-area: resource-management
 navigation-topic: resource-scheduling
 title: Configure how Workfront calculates resource hour and FTE availability for the Scheduling area
-description: NOTE: Alina: ***Note that the FTE for scheduling is not yet working the same way as the FTE for planning - confirmed with Vazgen and this parity is planned for the future, but not right now.
-This article has to remain live in addition to the Planning article that talks about the calculation of FTEs in the Planner.
+description: "NOTE: Alina: ***Note that the FTE for scheduling is not yet working the same way as the FTE for planning - confirmed with Vazgen and this parity is planned for the future, but not right now.
+This article has to remain live in addition to the Planning article that talks about the calculation of FTEs in the Planner."
 ---

 # Configure how Workfront calculates resource hour and FTE&nbsp;availability for the Scheduling area